Supporting families through tragic loss. Raising awareness and resources for child safety and prevention programs.

 United States Consumer Product Safety Commission lists the top 5 hidden home hazards and window safety is one of them.
 This includes preventing strangulation of cords from blinds and installing window guards or stops to prevent falls.

-Sign up to hear from us about specials, sales, and events.
+Sign up to hear from us about events and volunteer opportunities!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.